 Elder Law and Disability Planning

-Ms. Murphy has a statewide reputation as an expert in Elder Law, helping families with the legal and practical aspects of planning for the needs that arise as people age.
-Her mission is to serve as an “agent of hope” when families are in crisis over nursing home and long term care issues.
-Her caring manner eases their anxiety and provides a level of trust in her counsel so that they know there is a solution in sight.
-Her clients are prepared when faced with difficult decisions due to Ms. Murphy’s vast experience in drafting proper documents, asset protection planning, and researching topics from Medicaid eligibility to quality nursing home care.
+Ms. Murphy has a statewide reputation as an expert in Elder Law, helping families with the legal and practical aspects of planning for needs that arise as people age.
+One of Ms. Murphy’s goals is to serve as an “agent of hope” when families are in crisis related to nursing home and long-term care issues.
+Her caring manner effectively eases the anxiety that is often present among family members in the midst of difficult decisions and rapid change.
+Ms. Murphy’s deep understanding of the issues families encounter, enables her to assist in developing solutions and establishing the level of trust necessary to help implement them including the drafting of proper documents, development of asset protection planning, and a variety of specific elder law services including:

 - Preparing powers of attorney and patient advocate designations